TaciturnTy/Trundle_Demo/README.txt

 --- Instructions ---

-Download the Trundle (Demo Version)_Data folder and the Trundle (Demo Version).exe file into the some directory.
+Download the Trundle (Demo Version)_Data folder and the Trundle (Demo Version).exe file into the same directory.

 Run the .exe file and choose desired settings.